murphye/envoy-sidecar-perf-istio/DEMO_2.md

 ### Throttled Load Test

 The throttling of the load test was intended to keep the RPS about the same.
 This results in a more apples-to-apples comparison as opposed to an unthrottled load test that doesn't offer baseline to compare against.
+We can then identify what the "cost" is to maintain RPS and latency when adding the Envoy sidecars.

 #### No Sidecar
 * RPS: 10647